Treatment for Diabetes Nerve Pain

 Antidepressants.
 Although antidepressants were developed for depression, these drugs have also become important in relieving chronic pain - whether the person is depressed or not.
-Doctors have been prescribing antidepressants for many years for pain control, says Gibbons.
 Antidepressants used to treat pain include:

 - Tricyclic antidepressants (TCAs) primarily affect the levels of the brain chemicals norepinephrine and serotonin.
-"These are the most commonly used, the best studied, and the most effective of the antidepressants used for pain," says Gibbons.
+TCAs are the most commonly used antidepressant and, according to experts, the best studied, and the most effective of the antidepressants used for pain.

-Of the TCAs, Elavil has been a very good option for pain, yet it has troublesome side effects.
-"It tends to have more side effects -- drowsiness, weight gain, dry mouth, dry eyes," Gibbons says.
+Of the TCAs, Elavil has been a very good option for pain, yet it has troublesome side effects, including drowsiness, weight gain, dry mouth, and dry eyes.
 For people with peripheral neuropathy, there can be additional side effects.
-Many patients develop blood pressure and heart rate problems and get dizziness when taking Elavil, he says.
+Many people also develop blood pressure and heart rate problems and get dizziness when taking Elavil.

 A newer drug in this class, Pamelor, is effective and has fewer side effects, so it is better tolerated.
 Norpramin is also considered good and has the least side effects of all.